Nils-Scharein/Full-Stack-Web-Development-Bootcamp/README.md

 ## 💻 Technologies Covered

-The course covers a wide range of modern web development technologies and tools:
+Throughout the course, I worked on a wide range of modern web development technologies and tools:

 ### 🌐 Frontend
 - **HTML5**